dstackai/dstack/docs/installation.md

 #### Configure the CLI

-Once the AWS credentials are configured, you can configure the CLI:
+Once the AWS credentials are configured on your local machine, you can configure the CLI:

 ```shell hl_lines="1"
 dstack config